lamhoangx/proguard-deobfuscator/README.md

 ## What is this?
-A script to support to quickly `de-obfuscates` stack traces when using ProGuard to minify code.
+A script support to quickly `de-obfuscates` stack traces when using ProGuard to minify code.

 ```txt
     ProGuard is an open source command-line tool that shrinks, optimizes and obfuscates Java code.